communitypoweredbydlot/community-website/content/en/SupportUs.md

 * BIC/SWIFT: ***BTRLRO22***
 <br></br>

+### VOLUNTEER

+We’re looking for volunteers for remote positions and environment clean-up projects.
+Read more [here](https://asociatiacommunity.ro/JoinOurTeam)
+<br></br>

 ### Provide valuable data

-Fill in our survey Consumer behavior and purchase decisions in the beer industry ([link to survey](https://docs.google.com/forms/d/e/1FAIpQLScvUQDZPiALtKtzw9OITf2Wce78LhZYuzOYWR7KhFFDHnTvWg/viewform))
+Fill in our survey [Consumer behavior and purchase decisions in the beer industry](https://docs.google.com/forms/d/e/1FAIpQLScvUQDZPiALtKtzw9OITf2Wce78LhZYuzOYWR7KhFFDHnTvWg/viewform))

 ### Disclaimer
 Responses to our surveys are anonymous.
 We do not collect any personal data that can identify the responder (IP, email, address, ID card and so on).

 ### Expose trash

 Point out locations where the trash is improperly disposed so we can investigate the issue and find solutions.
-Contact us by email at community@poweredbydlot.com or social [media chat](http://m.me/poweredbydlot).
+Contact us by email at [tripandpick@asociatiacommunity.ro](mailto:tripandpick@asociatiacommunity.ro) or [social media chat](http://m.me/poweredbydlot).

 ### Live your life powered by DLOT

-* Respect and protect nature and wildlife
+* Respect and protect nature and wildlife;
-* Be kind with everyone and everything around you
+* Be kind with everyone and everything around you;
-* Spend time outdoors
+* Spend time outdoors;
-* Recycle
+* Recycle;
-* Reuse disposables
+* Reuse disposables;
-* Say no to fast fashion
+* Say no to fast fashion;
-* Shop locally
+* Shop locally;
-* Grow your own food or flowering plants
+* Grow your own food or flowering plants;
-* Eat less meat
+* Eat less meat;
-* Ride a bike instead of taking the car
+* Ride a bike instead of taking the car;
-* Avoid food-waste
+* Avoid food-waste;
-* Sustain underground artists
+* Sustain underground artists.
 <br></br>

-Follow us on social media
+### Follow us on social media
 Social media icons linked to our profiles

-So far we have a LinkedIn page [LinkedIn](https://www.linkedin.com/showcase/community-powered-by-dlot)
+[comment]: # (social media icons linked to our profile)

+[LinkedIn](https://www.linkedin.com/showcase/community-powered-by-dlot)